LejonKralemann/CISTRANSGUIDE/readme.txt

 General notes:
 - The reference fasta needs to have chromosome names starting with "Chr" (e.g. "Chr4"), not just a number.
 - Make sure that the reference fastas don't contain names with minus signs.

+Special notes for fasta mode:

+Sample:	The name of the list of sequences in fasta format.
+Primer:	Use "NA"
+File_name:	the part before ".fasta"
+Ref:	Same as in fastq mode
+P5_adapter:	Use "NA"
+P7_adapter:	Use "NA"
+Plasmid:	Same as in fastq mode
+DSB_chrom:	Same as in fastq mode
+FlankAUltEnd:	Use "NA"
+Locus_name: Use "NA"
+FLANK_A_ORIENT: Use "NA"
+FlankBUltStart:	Use "NA"
+Genotype: Same as in fastq mode
+Plasmid_alt: Same as in fastq mode
+DNA:
+RunID: Same as in fastq mode